cxxzcc/myNotes/算法/ap.md

 * Never repeat a parameter in a macro expansion.
 * If necessary, expand into a binding form that binds a local variable to that parameter and reuse the local variable in the expanded code.

+* Use name mangling techniques.
+* Use gensyms.
+* Use hygienic macros.